StarPlayrX/bigmac/README.md

 9. Copying to disk: 0%...
 10%...
 20%...
 30%...
 40%...
 50%...
 60%...
 70%...
 80%...
 90%...
 100%
 10. For convience copy the `bigmac.master` folder to a separate thumb drive

-### How to boot your createinstallmedia (External USB Install macOS Big Sur)
+### How to boot your BigMac11USB
-1. You will need to run preinstall.sh and then the macOS installer from this disk.
-2. The preinstall enables the Mac OS installer in memory.
-The installer is not physically touched.
-3. Reboot boot using `option key`
+1. Reboot boot using `option key`
-4. At boot screen select the external USB `Install macOS Big Sur` disk.
+2. At boot screen select the external USB `Install macOS Big Sur` disk.
 (It will be yellow if it is on an external drive)
-5. Wait for the external media to boot up.
+3. Wait for the external media to boot up.
 You may see black screen for a minute or two before any verbose logs kick in.
-6. From there open the Terminal.
+4. From there open the Terminal.
 It's under the Utilities menu.
-7. `ls -a` to see where stuff is (great invention)
+5. `ls -a` to see where stuff is (great invention)
-8. `cd /Volumes/pathToBigMacDisk/`
+6. `cd /Volumes/bigmac/`
-6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
-10. Omiting `sudo` follow the `Pre Install track in this guide`
+7. Omiting `sudo` follow the `Pre Install track in this guide`
-11. Quit the Terminal app
+8. Quit the Terminal app
-12. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
+9. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
 Select your disk and agree to the license.
-13. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
+10. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
-14. Open Terminal
+11. Open Terminal
-15. `cd /Volumes/pathToBigMacDisk/`
+12. `cd /Volumes/bigmac/`
-16. `cd bigmac.master` (Do not omit cd'ing to this folder)
-17. Omiting `sudo` follow the `Post Install track in this guide`
+13. Omiting `sudo` follow the `Post Install track in this guide`
+14. You will need to type in /Volumes/macOSName when it asks, This will be fixed.
-18. Select the start up disk
+15. Select the start up disk
+16. If you don't have a boot screen, there are some tips after running the bigmac.sh, which you should have run previously tool.

 ### Pre Install script (Works with All Macs)
 1. Erase a disk using GUID Partition and Mac OS Extended (Journaled) aka JHFS+ (this step may be automated)